0x000m/0x000m.github.io/index.md

 ABOUT ME
 ------------

-I'm working on a book on the writings of Timothy C. May.
+I'm working on a book on the writings of Cypherpunk Timothy C. May.

 CONTACT INFO